Nabil-24-stack/Coterate-app/README.md

 # Coterate

 Coterate is a design iteration tool that functions similarly to Figma with a canvas-based UI.
-It allows users to paste Figma frame links and generate improved versions using AI.
+It allows users to paste UI designs and generate improved versions using AI.

 ## Features

 - Canvas interface for UI design interaction
-- Figma integration to import designs directly from Figma frames
+- Clipboard paste functionality to capture UI design images
 - Hover interaction with "Iterate" button for design improvement
 - AI-powered design improvement using OpenAI's GPT-4o and Stability AI's SDXL
 - Persona management for organizing different design iterations

 ## API Key Setup

-Coterate requires API keys from OpenAI, Stability AI, and Figma to function properly.
+Coterate requires API keys from OpenAI and Stability AI to function properly.
 Follow these steps to set up your API keys:

 ### Option 1: Using the Setup Script (Recommended)